TobiasgutPrivat/AutoAlteration/ReadMe.md

 Mark which Alterations differ from Altered Nadeo
 Fix Some Blocks wrong rotation -> Comments in Block.cs

+Define Alteration Properties for Alterations
+Apply Alteration Properties in UI

 Rotation subtraction incorrect, testable using Tilted, but so far nowhere needed (probably rotation order issue)

 Roadmap Customblock Alterations: